tang-wenhui/tang-wenhui.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student at Mechanical Engineering, MIT.
-My research focuses on spatiotemporal behaviors in 3D multicellular systems, and how to use physical observation to indicate higher level biological functions.
+My research focuses on spatiotemporal behaviors in 3D multicellular systems, and how these physical observations indicate higher level biological functions.
 This website gives a brief introduction to me.